mcclure/qgcon-2018/README.md

 In this game, point a mouse and click to blow up the UFOs.

 There is a simple programming language which scripts the movement of the UFOs.
-At the moment, all they do is glide slowly off the screen.
+At the moment, they "chase" the player.

-In other commits in this repository, the language is more complicated, and the UFOs do something more interesting.
+In other commits in this repository, the language is extended a little more, so the UFOs can react to shots.

 ## License